 What do you currently think about while you brush?
 Use this N.E.T. activity to think about and focus upon three things to be grateful for.
 By the end of week one you will have created you first list of fifteen things to add to your gratitude journal.

 I heard an inspiring story of a guy who did this for a year.
 Everyday, he thought about one to three things he was grateful for about his wife.
-By the end of the year he had journaled everything and put it in a beautiful presentation box as a gift for her on their anniversary.
+By the end of the year he had journaled everything and put it in a beautiful presentation journal and wrapped it in a box as a gift for her on their anniversary.
 The fact that he had acknowledged so much about her melted her heart and transformed what had been a bumpy road.
+Now that's the power of gratitude for you!

 Start you practice by expressing gratitude for your body.
 Be grateful for these hands, these eyes, these ears, this mouth, this nose.
 Become grateful for the sensations you are able to experience.